-- (a) promote the objects of this Act (including all the matters set out in sections 3 and 3A): - (b) inform debate on a matter of public importance; - (c) promote effective oversight of public expenditure; - (d) allow a person to access his or her own personal information.
+- (a) promote the objects of this Act (including all the matters set out in sections 3 and 3A); - (b) inform debate on a matter of public importance; - (c) promote effective oversight of public expenditure; - (d) allow a person to access his or her own personal information.

-Having regard to the above:
+Having regard to the above I am satisfied that:

-- I am satisfied that access to the documents would promote the objects of the FOI Act. - I consider that the subject matter of the documents does not seem to have the character of public importance.
-The matter has a very limited scope and, in my view, would be of interest to a very narrow section of the public. - I consider that no insights into public expenditure will be provided through examination of the documents. - I am satisfied that you do not require access to the documents in order to access your own personal information.
+- access to the documents would promote the objects of the FOI Act. - the subject matter of the documents does not seem to have a general characteristic of public importance.
+The matter has a limited scope and, in my view, would be of interest to a very narrow section of the public. - no insights into public expenditure will be provided through examination of the documents. - you do not require access to the documents in order to access your own personal information.